 - On-road non-segregated cycle lane

 - On-road segregated cycle lane

 - Off-road segregated cycle track

 - 2.2.21.
 The AMAT toolkit classifications for existing and proposed infrastructure only capture a limited number of cycle interventions and therefore the most comparable selection was made in the toolkit according to examples outlined in the user guidance.
 For example, the proposed infrastructure for the route includes several sections of shared use footway, which is not specifically a selection in the AMAT Toolkit and has therefore been categorised as 'off-road segregated cycle track'.
 This category was selected as AMAT user guidance states that an off-road segregated cycle track is 'a path or track with right of way for pedal cycles that is separate to the road, typically with a level difference (that may or may not also be useable for pedestrians)'.
-For sections that include light touch on road measures such as sinusoidal speed humps, reduced speed limits and carriageway markings, 'shared bus lane' has been classified as 'no provision'.
+For sections that include light touch on road measures such as sinusoidal speed humps, reduced speed limits and carriageway markings, 'shared bus lane' has been selected in order to differentiate these sections from existing on road sections, which have been classified as 'no provision'.
 Table 2-6 below outlines the type of existing / proposed infrastructure for each section of the route, alongside the subsequent classification for each section in the AMAT Toolkits.